 Percentage of approved regeneration area at the last inventory, by region:

-All parts of the country have had a positive development since the turn of the millennium until a couple of years ago when the approved area decreased in all parts of the country.
+All regions have had a positive development since the turn of the millennium until a couple of years ago, when the approved area decreased in all parts of the country.
+In this year's inventory, we see an increase in three of the four regions and a continued decrease in Southern Norrland.

 Year (Three-year average) is given as the middle year for example 2001-2003=2002.
 Starting from 2008 season of inventory is based on the felling season 1/7 -30/6, that could be seen in the notation.

-Planting had an approved area of 82 percent at the last inventory.
-78 percent of the seeded area was approved, and 64 percent of the naturally regenerated area was approved.
-Regeneration without any regeneration measure was the worst with 44 percent approved area.
-However, this area stands for only 2% of the total regeneration area.
+Planting had an approved area of 83 percent at the last inventory.
+78 percent of the sown area was approved and 65 percent of the naturally regenerated area was approved.
+Regeneration without any regeneration measure was lowest with 47 percent approved area.
+However, this area represents only 2 percent of the total regeneration area.

 Starting with 1999, the figures shown are 3-year average and the category No measures is listed separately in inventory results.
 For inventories prior to 1999 No measures is included in Natural regeneration.
 Before 2007 the category Seeded is published together with Planting.